-The tale exists in various version and became widely popular in its present form in the Edo Era (1600-1868) through a genre of literature called kusazōshi (草双紙).
-Similar tales of children of unusual birth performing remarkable deeds against all odds are found throughout Japan, including the tales of
+The tale existed in various version and became widely popular in its present form in the Edo Era (1600-1868) through a genre of literature called kusazōshi (草双紙).
+Similar tales of children of unusual birth performing remarkable deeds against all the odds are found throughout Japan, including the tales of

 - Kaguyahime (竹取物語 Taketori Monogatari, "The Tale of the Bamboo Cutter")

 - Oyayubitarō (おやゆび太郎, "The Boy as Small as a Thumb")

 All of these tales fall under the category of Chiisako Monogatari (stories of tiny children).
 Momotarō also belongs to the genre of hyōchakutan (tales of being washed ashore) in which children endowed with supernatural powers by gods beyond the sea or far upstream bring great fortune to the human world - a genre of folktales typically found among people living close to the water.

 Cover of Hasegawa Takejirō's (長谷川武次郎, 1853–1938) "Little Peachling" (1885)